dremio-hub/arrow-flight-client-examples/python/README.md

 # Python Arrow Flight Client Exmaple
-This lightweight Python client connects to the Dremio Arrow Flight service endpoint.
+This lightweight Python client connects to the Dremio Arrow Flight server endpoint.
 This client requires the username and password for authentication.
-The hostname and port used is default to `localhost` and `32010`, these settings can be changed by providing the hostname and port as arguments when running the client.
+By default, the hostname is 'localhost' and the port is '32010'.
+Developers can change these default settings by providing the hostname and port as arguments when running the client.
 Moreover, the tls option can be provided to establish an encrypted connection.
-Please note that trusted certificates must be provided when the tls option is enabled.
+> Note that: Trusted certificates must be provided when the tls option is enabled.
 This client can query any datasets in Dremio that are accessible by the Dremio user provided.

 ## Instructions on using this Python client
 - Install and setup Python3 as `pyarrow` requires Python3